DANCING WITH PARKINSON'S

 The Dance Network Association's Dancing with Parkinson's programme offers dance and movement sessions to those with Parkinson’s Disease and their partners, friends and carers.
 We are proud that this programme not only delivers high-quality dance to participants but also allows their loved ones to experience it alongside them.

-Sessions are led by a professional practitioner this series is Karen Pratt and support artist Beth Fisher in creative dance and movement.
+Sessions are led by a professional practitioner this series is Karen Pratt in creative dance and movement.

 Class and content may vary slightly during the pandemic to keep everyone safe

 Classes usually last for 1 hour of dancing and 30 minutes of social time.
 Classes are mainly seated but we encourage those who would like to, to stand.
 A support artist is always in sessions to share the seated version as the lead practitioner develops standing material.

 Classes begin with a led warm up into various seated and standing exercises to mobilise the body, joints, our voice and make use of the brain through coordination tasks.
 Class material is matched with rhythmic music spanning across the decades.
 Creative choreography is often created in collaboration with the dance team or taught by them as a way of working as a large group creatively but also allows to build on material each week - which offers recall from the memory and muscles.
 For those that wish to take their dance and movement further performance opportunities will be available for our end of term sharings.

 All classes end on a cooldown so dancers are ready to refocus on their afternoon ahead and we invite participants to stay and join us for a chat with a cuppa and a biscuit or two for the final 30 minutes.

 We are delighted to be hosting classes during the pandemic!

 Our next sessions will take place on Zoom

 We hope to be back in the studio for an 'in person' class at the William Loveless Hall, High Street, Wivenhoe CO7 9AB